The Friends' School, Hobart: Structure

-The Friends' School consists of three main parts: Morris Friends' Primary Years, High School and Clemes.
-Morris has approximately 430 students from Kindergarten to Year 6 and is situated in the Argyle Street Campus.
-The High School has 550 students from Year 7 to 10 and is in the Commercial Road campus.
-Clemes has approximately 300 students in Years 11 and 12 and is in the Argyle Street campus.
+The Friends' School consists of three main parts: Primary School, Middle School and Senior School.
+The Primary School has approximately 442 students from Kindergarten to Year 6 and is situated in the Argyle Street Campus.
+The Middle School has 288 students in Year 7 and Year 8 and is also on the Argyle Street campus.
+The Senior School has approximately 580 students in Years 9 to 12 and is on the Commercial Road campus.

-The school owns a sports complex at Bell Street, with facilities for AFL, cricket, hockey, softball, and soccer; Friends' Health and Fitness off Elizabeth Street; and Friends' Early Years on Argyle Street.
+The school owns a sports complex at Bell Street, with facilities for AFL, cricket, hockey, softball, and soccer; Friends' Health and Fitness off Elizabeth Street; and Friends' Early Learning on Argyle Street.
 The school has a state-of-the-art rowing facility in Lutana, near the main campuses.

 For class allocation and internal competition, all students at Friends' are assigned to "Houses".
-The primary school houses are Benson, Cadbury, and Cooper.
-In the secondary, Mather, Ransome, Unwin, and Hodgkin make up the houses.
+From Kindergarten to Year 12, the Houses are Mather, Ransome, Unwin, and Hodgkin.

-All students in the high school are members of tutor groups, each of which consists of approximately four people from each grade.
+All students in the Senior School are members of tutor groups, each of which consists of approximately four people from each grade.
 All members of a tutor group are from the same house, and each house has eight tutor groups.

+Students in the Middle School are in class groups, with students in each class undertaking a range of learning subjects and activities together.